Bahdinan: History

 The Bahdinan principality originated during the late Abbasid period, sometime around 1200.
 During its formation, it was largely dominated by the Kurdish Hakkariyya tribe.
 The Sharafnama of Sharaf al-Din Bitlisi contains an account of the principality's history for two centuries, from the time of the Timurid ruler Shah Rukh in the 1400s until 1596.
 The Bahdinan amir Hasan, who was a client of the Safavid shah Isma'il I, expanded the principality to include Duhok and the Sindi territory north of Zakho.
 Hasan's son Husayn later reigned as a client of the Ottoman sultan Suleiman the Magnificent.
 Husayn's son Qubād was deposed and killed by members of the Muzuri tribe; Qubād's son, Saydī Khān, was later reinstalled with Ottoman help.
 In the early 1600s, the principality of Ardalan captured the Bahdinan capital of Amadiya and appointed a governor there; sources say little about Bahdinan for a century afterward.

 The principality seems to have reached its peak during the reign of Bahrām Pasha, who ruled from 1726 to 1767.
 Bahrām was succeeded by his son Ismā'īl Pasha, whose reign involved conflict with his brothers (who were variously based at Zakho and Akre).
 Ismā'īl's son Murād Khān was deposed by his cousin Qubād with the assistance of the Baban pasha of Sulaymaniyah; Qubād was overthrown by members of the Muzuri tribe in 1804 (just like his earlier namesake).
 He was replaced by 'Ādil Pasha, whose position was affirmed by the Jalili pasha of Mosul; he died in 1808 and was succeeded by his brother Zubayr.

-In 1833, Muhammad Pasha of Rawanduz captured Akre and Amadiya, overthrew Sā'īd Pasha of Bahdinan, and went on to capture Zakho.
+In 1833, Mir Muhammad of the Soran Emirate captured Akre and Amadiya, overthrew Sā'īd Pasha of Bahdinan, and went on to capture Zakho.
 The Bahdinan principality never fully recovered, and it was annexed into the Ottoman Sanjak of Mosul in 1838.

 Threatened by the expansionist and centralizing efforts of the Ottoman and Safavid empires, Bahdinan princes were drawn into prolonged confrontations with these two major rival powers.
-The Bahdinan rulers, Ismail Pasha and Muhammad Said Pasha were deposed by the emir of the neighboring Soran principality in 1831.
+The Bahdinan rulers, Ismail Pasha and Muhammad Said Pasha were deposed by Mir Muhammad in 1831.

 The most famous ancient library in the region, in the Qubehan school at Amadiya, was destroyed by British troops putting down a revolt in the region in 1919, although some 400 manuscripts were rescued and eventually found their way into the Iraq Museum's collection.